Samweli/samweli.github.io/_posts/2025-04-23--QGIS-Development-Using-Docker.md

 ### 3. Build the Docker environment
 Use Docker Compose to build the development environment based on the `docker-compose.yml` configuration.
-This will download the necessary Docker image and set up the environment for compiling QGIS.
+This will download the necessary Docker image with all build dependencies and set up the environment for compiling QGIS.

 Use the following command to run the build